Sourav0809/Frontend-Task2/ReadMe.txt

 I've wrapped up my project, and I'm excited to share it with you!
 I used React and Vite for the tech stuff, making everything smooth and snappy.
 The project looks cool, thanks to Tailwind CSS giving it a stylish touch.

+The contact us section also working user can send us message.Feel free to try once .Those data are stored into Google Firebase
+In future we can also make some kind of admin panel to manage to those messages.

 The Tech stack I have used over there is
 1.React + Vite
 2. Tailwind Css
 3. Some Packages like Swipper.js, React-scroll
+4. Google Firebase for storing the contact us section messages